VHDL Mode, an Emacs mode for editing VHDL code

 indent-tabs-mode nil)

-;; keybindings for VHDL are put in vhdl-mode-map
+;; key bindings for VHDL are put in vhdl-mode-map

 (define-key vhdl-mode-map "\C-m" 'newline-and-indent)